seahboonsiew/pyspark-csv/README.md

 # pyspark-csv
-An external PySpark module for parsing csv file into SchemaRDD.
-It works like R's read.csv or Panda's read_csv with automatic type inference and null value handling.
+An external PySpark module that works like R's read.csv or Panda's read_csv with automatic type inference and null value handling.
+Parses csv file into SchemaRDD.
 No installation required, simply include **pyspark_csv.py** via SparkContext.

 ## Synopsis
 Supports type inference by evaluating data within each column.
 In the case of column having multiple data types, **pyspark-csv** will assign the lowest common denominator type for that column.
 For example,